 Most definitions of “art” contain verbiage about the use of technical skill to evoke emotions.
-And bullfights are not simply an arrogant or juvenile display of torturing an animal to death.
+Bullfights are not an arrogant or juvenile display of torturing an animal to death.

-The emotions are evoked by how close the matador comes to death.
+The matador and other toreros evoke emotion by subjecting themselves to death.
 Death is a central character in the bullfight, and its importance inspired Hemingway’s title.

 The bulls weigh a half ton.
-They are not bulls from the cattle ranch, but special bulls which have lived on free ranges without any contact with man or cow.
-They have been bred for aggression and strength.
+They are not bulls from a cattle ranch, but special bulls which have lived on free ranges without any contact with man or cow.
+They are a distinct race, bred for aggression and strength.
 They are genetically engineered, ferocious beasts looking to kill anyone in the ring with them.

 The toreros demonstrate their control over the bulls, and hence humans over beasts, and evoke emotion in showing how close they come to death.
-A gringo may see a matador come close to being tossed and think he isn’t good at this job.
-On the contrary, he is taking risks and showing bravery.
+A gringo may see a matador come close to being tossed and think he isn’t a good bullfighter.
+On the contrary, he is showing bravery by taking risks for the sake of a good show.
 The crowd goes wild with anxiety, pleading with him to be safe.

 Bullfighting is the only art in which the artist is in danger of death and in which the degree of brilliance in the performance is left to the fighter’s honor.
 In Spain honor is a very real thing.
 Called pundonor, it means honor, probity, courage, self-respect and pride in one word.
 Pride is the strongest characteristic of the race and it is a matter of pundonor not to show cowardice.